Luxcium/100DaysOfCode/first-week/day-one/help-bash-program.md

 ## Why Help?

->**While creating your Help facility, you will also learn about using functions and how to handle command-line options such as -h.**
+>While creating your Help facility, you will also learn about using functions and how to handle command-line options such as **-h**.

 Even fairly simple Bash programs should have some sort of Help facility, even if it is fairly rudimentary.
 Many of the Bash shell programs I write are used so infrequently that I forget the exact syntax of the command I need.
 Others are so complex that I need to review the options and arguments even when I use them frequently.
 Having a built-in Help function allows you to view those things without having to inspect the code itself.
 A good and complete Help facility is also a part of program documentation.